FINDING YOUR FLOW TOOLKIT

 Going back to my custodian reference above, you needn’t look far to build a world-class competition out of sweeping—it’s called curling!
 Enough said.

-Like every other competition, people train for years to fine-tune the skills necessary to put that large piece of granite into the center of
+Like every other competition, people train for years to fine-tune the skills necessary to put that large piece of granite into the center of that frozen target!

 Look up “Extreme Ironing” on Google, and you will find something rather interesting: people going to remote locations around the world with their irons and ironing boards to generate the greatest possible challenge from this very common task.
 So now I ask you: is there any activity that you know of that cannot be made more complex, interesting, and yes, challenging, with just a small amount of creative engineering?

 Chad Hymas, a world-class motivational speaker, whose speaking platform emerged from an unfortunate accident that left him a paraplegic, speaks of the world-records he sets every morning—just by getting dressed.